pbaljet/CPSC-4970/docs/modules/m0/techtools.md

 [JUnit](https://en.wikipedia.org/wiki/JUnit) is a framework for [unit testing](https://en.wikipedia.org/wiki/Unit_testing) software written in Java.
-Writing good test cases is an important skill to develop, and you are strongly encouraged to write JUnit test cases for all your assignments.
+Writing good test cases is an important skill to develop.

 You can learn more about JUnit and install version 4.12 from [this link](https://junit.org/junit4/).